gaepdit/e-Sample-Entry-CSV/docs/index.md

 ## Data entry

 Some fields in the spreadsheet require that a selection be made from a drop-down list.
-The list can be accessed either by using the mouse or by hitting `Alt-DownArrow` on the keyboard.
+The list can be accessed either by using the mouse or by hitting `Alt+DownArrow` on the keyboard.

 Instructions for each column are provided below.
 Columns marked with a ★ are required.
-Columns marked with a ☆ are condtionally required (depending on other entries/values).
+Columns marked with a ☆ are conditionally required (depending on other entries/values).
+Columns marked with a 🗏 only allow values from a pre-defined list.

 ### Samples data entry